arobie1992/ClarinetSim/README.md

 `results-{node_cnt}-{cycle_cnt}-{coeff_val}-{mal_pct}.txt`.

 Additionally, this means the more simulations you run, the more files will be generated, so again, be careful about combinatorial explosion.

 Note: The PeerSim random seed is commented out.
 If you would like to enable it, uncomment line 16 of `simulations/template.txt`.

+#### Monitoring Multiple Runs

+Since there can be a potentially large number of files, and they can take a while, the `simulations/watch.sh` script will print out the last file in the `results` directory in a continuous loop.
+This is an infinite loop, so it is up to you to manually stop the process.
+You can provide an optional integer parameter to tell the script how long to wait between checks in seconds, e.g., `./watch.sh 2` to check every 2 seconds.

 ## Metrics